 Responsible Conduct of Research (RCR)

 From September 1st, 2023, all UNC postdocs are required to undertake Responsible Conduct of Research (RCR) training in the first year of their appointment.
 There are two routes to acquire this training: 1) In-person or 2) Online (via CITI).
 Which format and modules you require will be determined by your funding source and field of research.
-Training is also mandated by all federal granting programs including NIH and NSF.
-The Office of Postdoctoral Affairs offers a course twice a year (spring and fall) that will satisfy the RCR training requirements for the NIH and NSF research grant applications.
+Training is also mandated by all federal granting programs including NIH and NSF, and is strictly monitored.
+The Office of Postdoctoral Affairs offers an in-person course twice a year (Spring and Fall) that will satisfy the RCR training requirements for the NIH and NSF research grant applications.

 Spring Session: March

-*Postdocs must complete all three days to received certificate of completion.
+Postdoctoral Scholars must complete all days to receive a certificate of completion.

-Course is available for all UNC-CH Postdoctoral Scholars.
+This course is free and available for all UNC-CH Postdoctoral Scholars.
 Graduate students should inquire with the UNC Graduate School for appropriate RCR training options.
 NC TraCS also run an in-person RCR every summer (usually in July) which has a more clinical focus, but also meets the NIH RCR training requirements.

 Objectives and Goals

-The primary objective for the UNC Postdoctoral Scholar Two Day Course is to address RCR topics such as Publication Practices and Responsible Authorship, Mentor/Trainee Responsibilities, Research Misconduct, and Communication and Difficult Conversations.
+The primary objective for the UNC Postdoctoral Scholar Three Day Course is to address RCR topics such as Publication Practices and Responsible Authorship, Mentor/Trainee Responsibilities, Research Misconduct, and Communication and Difficult Conversations.

 The program’s goals are to: